 The second task, is obtaining an unprocessed tobacco leaf.
 There aren’t many brick and mortar establishments that carry unprocessed tobacco leaf, so searching the internet for one is probably the best way to obtain one.

 Once the unprocessed tobacco leaf is on hand, the wrapping process begins!
 Gathering a good amount of filler leaf, the filler leaf should be mixed together and formed into the shape of a small cigar.
 The amount of filler leaf requires practice, as too much filler leaf will not allow air to flow through, yet not enough filler will result in the cigar being too loose and burning too fast.
 From here, a binder leaf is needed to wrap one or two layers around the cigar-shaped filler leaf mix.
 Now the wrapper leaf will be used to cover the binder leaf up.
-To get the wrapper leaf to stay covered, a small application of glue is needed; particularly flour paste, Tragacanth or Guar Gum, although egg white is an easy and cheap substitute if none else are available.
+To get the wrapper leaf to stay covered, a small application of glue is needed; particularly flour paste, Tragacanth or Guar Gum, although egg white is an easy and cheap substitute if none of these are available.
 Although the wrapper leaf is covering the binder leaf, the glue will be applied to binder leaf, spread directly on the edge of the binder leaf.

 Now that the cigar is rolled, the cigar should continue to be rolled on hard surfaces for a few days until the cigar is fully dried out.